listr2/listr2/docs/task/prompts.md

 ::: danger

-I have done a little trick here where, whenever you have just one prompt, then you do not have to name your prompt as in `enquirer`, it will be automatically named and then returned.
+As a convenience, whenever you have just one prompt, you do not have to name your prompt as in `enquirer`; it will be automatically named and then returned.

 :::